tildeholmqvist/project-two/README.md

  <summary>Desktop Wireframe</summary>

 ![Desktop Wireframe](assets/images/wireframedesktop.png)

  </details>

  <details>
     <summary>Mobile Wireframe</summary>

 ![Mobile Wireframe](assets/images/wireframeiphone.png)

  </details>

 ## Features

 #### Firstpage

 - Start Quiz - Button

 #### Quiz Page

 - A quiz about European capital cities, including 10 questions
 - A scoreboard
 - A Restart Button

 ## First Page

 The first page includes an big image depicting the globe, a header with an easy layout, and a button to start the quiz.

 ![Screenshot of my webpage from Am I responsive?](/assets/images/amiresponsivefirstpage.png)

 ## Quiz Page

 The quiz page has the same design and layout as the first page, but also includes 10 different slides, each with a quiz question and three suggested answers.
-Under the questionbox the user can find their scoreboard that will tell the user how many right answer they had, after completing the quiz and a alert showing telling the user to click the restart button to try again.
+Under the questionbox the user can find their scoreboard that will tell the user how many right answer they had, after completing the quiz a alert will be showing telling the user to click the restart button to try again.

 ![Screenshot of my webpage from Am I responsive?](/assets/images/amiresponsivequiz.png)